dbasu-umass/clptheory/README.md

     measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

+8.  `ppnewint3`: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;

 ## Examples

 These are examples of a 3-industry economy which shows you how to: